Joachim-Otahal/PowerShell/README.md

 Use NTFS compression as pure powershell method, without calling compact.exe.
 Side effect: Can handle unicode and long paths.

 ## Get-CRC16Modbus.ps1 ##
-There are not WORKING Powershell scripts to calculate CRC16 Modbus.
+There are no WORKING Powershell scripts to calculate CRC16 Modbus.
 So I took an actually correct working C implementation and translated it to powershell.

 ## Get-PropertiesRecursive.ps1
 It will show all properties of an object, with all sub-properties.
 Output looks like this for the example: